-Figure 1 shows that during July there were some minor ozone depletion events, however, the first two weeks of August is when the ozone hole started to form in the fringes around the polar night, reaching relatively small areas of about 2.5 million km2.
-The third week of August saw a rapid increase in the ozone hole area reaching 6.6 million km2 on 15 August, and by 21 August it had reached 10.2 million km2 before dropping back to 8.7 million km2 on 23 August.
-The fourth week of August saw the ozone hole area continue to increase, reaching 13.7 million km2 by 29 August.
+Figure 1 shows that during July there were some minor ozone depletion events, however, the first two weeks of August is when the ozone hole started to form in the fringes around the polar night, reaching relatively small areas of about 2.5 million km.
+The third week of August saw a rapid increase in the ozone hole area reaching 6.6 million km on 15 August, and by 21 August it had reached 10.2 million km before dropping back to 8.7 million km on 23 August.
+The fourth week of August saw the ozone hole area continue to increase, reaching 13.7 million km by 29 August.

-During the first week of September the daily ozone hole area increased rapidly, typical for this time of year, reaching 20.4 million km2 on 3 September, before dropping back to 16.8 million km2 by 5 September.
+During the first week of September the daily ozone hole area increased rapidly, typical for this time of year, reaching 20.4 million km on 3 September, before dropping back to 16.8 million km by 5 September.
 The variability in the ozone hole area at this time of year is due to variations in the ozone hole formation around the polar night and whether the 220 DU contour that defines the ozone hole is fully closed or not.
-The second week of September saw the daily ozone hole area increase from 15.6 million km2 on 6 September to 22.7 million km2 by 12 September, close to the 70th percentile mark of the 1979-2020 range for this time of year.
-During the third week of September the daily ozone hole area remained relatively constant at approximately 23 million km2, reaching 23.4 million km2 on 15 September and ending at 23.2 million km2 on 19 September.
+The second week of September saw the daily ozone hole area increase from 15.6 million km on 6 September to 22.7 million km by 12 September, close to the 70th percentile mark of the 1979-2020 range for this time of year.
+During the third week of September the daily ozone hole area remained relatively constant at approximately 23 million km, reaching 23.4 million km on 15 September and ending at 23.2 million km on 19 September.
 This time of year is when the peak daily ozone hole area is usually seen, so the peak ozone hole area for 2021 will likely be known in the next 1-2 weeks.
-The fourth week of September saw the daily ozone hole area peak at 24.5 million km2 on 25 September, which is the largest to date this season and close to the peak ozone hole area in 2020, before dropping back to 24.0 million km2 on 26 September.
+The fourth week of September saw the daily ozone hole area peak at 24.5 million km on 25 September, which is the largest to date this season and close to the peak ozone hole area in 2020, before dropping back to 24.0 million km on 26 September.

-The end of September and beginning of October saw the daily ozone hole area reach 24.7 million km2 on 28 September before reducing marginally to be at 24.0 million km2 by 3 October.
-The 28 September value of 24.7 million km2 is almost identical to the peak value reached in 2020, and may be the peak value for 2021.
-The period of 4-10 October saw the daily ozone hole area peak again at 24.8 million km2 on 7 October, which is now just larger than the 2020 ozone hole.
-The daily ozone hole area for 2021 is displaying signs of being persistent with the value of 24.5 million km2 seen on 10 October now being in the upper 10th percentile for this time of year.
+The end of September and beginning of October saw the daily ozone hole area reach 24.7 million km on 28 September before reducing marginally to be at 24.0 million km by 3 October.
+The 28 September value of 24.7 million km is almost identical to the peak value reached in 2020, and may be the peak value for 2021.
+The period of 4-10 October saw the daily ozone hole area peak again at 24.8 million km on 7 October, which is now just larger than the 2020 ozone hole.
+The daily ozone hole area for 2021 is displaying signs of being persistent with the value of 24.5 million km seen on 10 October now being in the upper 10th percentile for this time of year.
+By 17 October the daily ozone hole area had declined to 21.5 million km, indicating that the peak of 24.8 million km seen on 7 October will most likely be the highest daily area for the 2021 ozone hole season.

-Figure 1 Ozone hole area based on OMPS satellite data (data up to 10 October 2021).
+Figure 1 Ozone hole area based on OMPS satellite data (data up to 17 October 2021).